-- a) A lockable locker must be available for use by each player. - b) If the locker requires a separate lock, then this must be provided to each player upon arrival. - c) If the lockers do not have the ability to be locked; or cannot be locked in a manner that provides reasonable safety, then: - The tournament must provide separate lock boxes where a player may secure his valuables; or - Another method whereas a player may secure his valuables with reasonable expectations of safety must be provided.
+- a) A lockable locker must be available for use by each player. - b) If the locker requires a separate lock, then this must be provided to each player upon arrival. - c) If the lockers do not have the ability to be locked; or cannot be locked in a manner that provides reasonable safety, then: - The tournament must provide separate lock boxes where a player may secure his valuables; or - ii) Another method whereas a player may secure his valuables with reasonable expectations of safety must be provided. - d) For ATP Masters 1000 and 500 tournaments, personal lockers should be able to fit a racket bag inside.